BatslyAdams/w10-iot-tcs34725/README.md

 An example I'll often use in my IoT lectures is that we're using the highest level construct I can think of (UWP Color) to drive the lowest level I can think of (pushing voltage to an RGB LED).
 This is an extremely powerful connection as now we have all of the debugging/development capabilities (including IntelliSense!) of Visual Studio with the added capability of interacting with real-world electronics.

 Being able to create a GUI on my development machine using UWP and deploying it across the network to the embedded device has made creating rich, easy to use interfaces a breeze.
-Here is an RFID system that I was able to prototype in a day's worth of work.
+Here is an SPI RFID system that I was able to prototype in a day's worth of work :

 ![RFID Interface](./images/rfid-gui.jpg)
 ![RFID Device](./images/rfid-device.jpg)